Copyright © Division of Cognitive Neuroscience

 Evaluation

 - For 4 credits, you may also earn up to 10-20 points by writing an essay (Referat) on a topic of your interest, related to the seminar.
-However, since our class is small, it's recommended that you rather present more papers than write an essay.

 Dr. Gediminas Luksys, PhD